 Procedures, Hearings, and Appeals of Suspensions: A parent or guardian has a right to one level of appeal above the administrator giving the suspension.
 The student is entitled to remain in school while the appeal of a suspension recommendation is pending, unless the exclusion of the student for his safety or the safety of others is indicated.
 For violations in which the assistant principal's recommendation is suspension, the principal can uphold the recommendation or provide consequences in lieu of suspension.
-For violations in which the principal's recommendation is expulsion the hearing officer can uphold the recommendation or provide consequences in lieu of expulsion.
+DECISION OF THE PRINCIPAL AS SET FORTH ABOVE, IS FINAL.
+For violations in which the principal's recommendation is expulsion the hearing officer can uphold the recommendation or provides consequences in lieu of expulsion.
+THE DECISION OF THE HEARING OFFICER IS FINAL.

 If suspension is necessary, it should be in accordance with the matrix.
 (If so warranted, in the judgment of the principal, longer suspensions for first offenses of a serious nature may be utilized.)
-At the discretion of the school administrator, a student who has been suspended may not be allowed to return to school until a conference has occurred between the principal and parent, or guardian.
+At the discretion of the-principal-school administrator, a student who has been suspended may not be allowed to return to school until a conference has occurred between the principal and parent, or guardian.
 Following a suspension, other consequences may be in order before another suspension is administered.

 A student cannot attend any school-related function within or outside the School District while under suspension.
-Alternative sanctions may be used by the school administrator such as in-school suspension or Saturday school instead of out-of-school suspension if such programs are available.
+Alternative sanctions may be used by the school administratorprincipal such as in-school suspension or Saturday school instead of out-of-school suspension, if such programs are available.
 A parent or guardian may be required to come to school and take the student home.
 In addition to the discipline procedures listed within this code, schools are permitted to impose other restrictions which may impact athletic and/or other extracurricular activities as described in the written school procedures.